DAWLAGAR-SIDDARTH/SA-CAPSTONE-PROJECT/README.md

-# SA-CAPSTONE-PROJECT
-# Smart Parking Dynamic Pricing Model
+# Dynamic Pricing for Urban Parking Lots using Pathway

 ## Project Overview

-This project aims to develop a dynamic pricing model for parking spaces that updates in real-time.
-The goal is to optimize parking prices based on various influencing factors to ensure efficient space utilization, manage demand, and maximize revenue, while providing a smooth and explainable pricing variation.
+This project develops a dynamic pricing model for urban parking spaces, designed to adjust prices in real-time based on various influencing factors.
+The primary goal is to optimize parking prices to ensure efficient space utilization, manage demand, and maximize revenue, while maintaining a smooth and explainable pricing variation.

-The system simulates real-time data ingestion and processing using Pathway, allowing for continuous price predictions and real-time visualization.
+The system simulates real-time data ingestion and processing using **Pathway**, allowing for continuous price predictions and output.

+## Background & Motivation

+Urban parking spaces are a limited and highly demanded resource.
+Static pricing often leads to either underutilization or overcrowding.
+This project addresses these challenges by simulating a real-time pricing system using:
+* Real-time streaming with Pathway
+* Demand-based pricing logic (Model 2)
+* Basic economic factors like queue length, traffic, and vehicle type

 ## Core Features

-* **Real-time Price Updates:** Prices are dynamically adjusted based on live data streams.
+* **Real-time Price Calculation:** Prices are dynamically computed based on incoming data streams using Pathway.
-* **Multi-factor Pricing Logic:**
+* **Multi-factor Pricing Logic (Demand-Based):** The pricing model incorporates current parking conditions, including:
-    * Historical occupancy patterns
+    * Occupancy rate
     * Queue length
     * Nearby traffic conditions
-    * Special events/days
+    * Special event indicators
     * Vehicle type
-    * Competitor parking prices (optional, advanced model)
-* **Base Price Integration:** All pricing starts from a base price of $10.
+* **Base Price Integration:** All pricing calculations stem from a defined base price (e.g., $10).
-* **Smooth & Explainable Price Variation:** Designed to avoid erratic price changes, ensuring transparency.
-* **Optional Rerouting Suggestions:** The system can suggest alternative nearby lots if the current lot is overburdened (part of Model 3).
-* **Real-time Data Simulation:** Utilizes Pathway for ingesting and processing data streams.
-* **Real-time Visualization:** Employs Bokeh for interactive, live dashboards.

-## Pricing Models Implemented

-The project implements three distinct pricing models, increasing in complexity:

-### Model 1: Baseline Linear Model

-A foundational model where the price for the next time step is a linear function of the previous price and the current occupancy rate.
-* **Formula Example:** `Price(t+1) = Price(t) + α * (Occupancy / Capacity)`
+* **Output to CSV:** The computed real-time prices are continuously written to a `pricing_output.csv` file.
-* **Purpose:** Serves as a simple reference point to observe basic price elasticity.
+* **Basic Visualization:** Includes a simple `matplotlib` plot to visualize price trends from the generated output CSV.

+## Pricing Model Implemented

+This notebook specifically implements a **Demand-Based Price Function (referred to as Model 2)**.
+This model constructs a mathematical demand function that incorporates multiple key features.
+The calculated demand then directly influences the price adjustment from the base price.

 ### Model 2: Demand-Based Price Function

-A more sophisticated model that constructs a mathematical demand function incorporating multiple key features.
-The calculated demand then directly influences the price adjustment from the base price.
-* **Demand Factors:** Occupancy rate, Queue length, Traffic level, Special day, Vehicle type.
-* **Demand Function Example:** `Demand = α·(Occupancy/Capacity) + β·QueueLength − γ·Traffic + δ·IsSpecialDay + ε·VehicleTypeWeight`
-* **Price Adjustment Example:** `Price(t) = BasePrice * (1 + λ * NormalizedDemand)`
-* **Constraints:** Ensures demand is normalized and price variations are smooth and bounded (e.g., between 0.5x and 2x the base price).

-### Model 3 (Optional): Competitive Pricing Model

-This advanced model introduces location intelligence and simulates real-world competition by factoring in prices of nearby parking spaces.
+This model dynamically calculates price based on a set formula using the incoming data.

+* **Demand Factors Used:** Occupancy, Capacity, QueueLength, TrafficConditionNearby, IsSpecialDay, and VehicleType.
+* **Traffic Mapping:**
-* **Logic:**
+    * `low`: 1
-    * Calculates geographic proximity of nearby parking spaces using Haversine distance.
-    * Determines competitor prices (using Model 2 logic for competitors).
+    * `medium`: 2
-    * Adjusts own lot's price and potentially suggests rerouting based on lot fullness and competitor pricing strategies (e.g., if full and competitors are cheaper, suggests rerouting or slightly lowers price; if competitors are expensive, own price can increase).
+    * `high`: 3
+* **Vehicle Type Weights:**
+    * `car`: 1.0
+    * `bike`: 0.7
+    * `truck`: 1.5
+* **Conceptual Demand Calculation (within `compute_price` UDF):**
+    `demand = (0.5 * (Occupancy / Capacity) + 0.3 * QueueLength - 0.2 * traffic + 0.1 * IsSpecialDay + 0.05 * vehicle_weight)`
+* **Price Calculation:** The demand is normalized (clamped between 0 and 1), and then the price is calculated as `round(10 * (1 + 0.2 * normalized), 2)`.
+This ensures prices fluctuate around the base price ($10) based on demand.

 ## Technology Stack

 * **Python:** Core programming language.
 * **Pandas & NumPy:** For data manipulation and numerical operations.
 * **Pathway:** For real-time data ingestion, stream processing, and continuous prediction emission.
-* **Bokeh:** For interactive, real-time data visualization.
+* **Matplotlib:** For basic visualization of price trends.

 ## Getting Started